Climate change is by far the most ravaging and hard to mitigate natural disaster which cannot be addressed through short term fire-fighting tactics.

 Alternative agro-enterprise versus a growing Dairy Sector.

 Majority of dairy farmers undertake dairy farming as a subsistence enterprise.
 They are highly dependent on naturally occurring pastures that are often poor in quality and short of supply during the dry season.
 This is normally supplemented with small quantities of planted forage that does not meet the daily nutritional demand of dairy cattle.
-Earnest Muthuri, the Director of Eor Ekule Dairy Limited in Narok currently with 700 acres under hay concurs and points out that “nomadic communities have always believed pasture is a natural occurrence and have never considered it being grown for commercial purposes.”
+Francis Muthuri, the Director of Eor Ekule Dairy Limited in Narok currently with 700 acres under hay concurs and points out that “nomadic communities have always believed pasture is a natural occurrence and have never considered it being grown for commercial purposes.”
 This mentality is however changing as more of the local community buy hay from his farm to cushion their animals during the dry spell and are keen to learn how to grow their own.

 Farmers are still in an early stage of understanding proper land use and optimal production models that would give them maximum productivity.
 Fodder conservation models remain a scratch on the surface of the bigger seasonal production in the face of continuing reducing land sizes.
 This possess a huge opportunity for commercial fodder producers to tap into.